Vacation rentals in San Juan Islands

 Guesthouse in Friday Harbor

-4.97 out of 5 average rating, 335 reviews
+4.94 out of 5 average rating, 697 reviews

 Popular amenities for San Juan Islands vacation rentals

-All About San Juan Islands
+All about San Juan Islands

 Tucked between Washington State’s northwestern coast and Canada’s Vancouver Island lies the San Juan Islands — a breathtaking archipelago comprising more than 170 scenic enclaves, some visible only during low tide.
 The three largest islands, San Juan Island, Orcas Island, and Lopez Island, are geographically unique and offer distinct ways to experience the island chain.
 San Juan Island is home to two architectural gems — the Lime Kiln Lighthouse, poised atop a rocky bluff on the west side, and Cattle Point Lighthouse, which sits perched atop a windswept precipice at the island’s southern tip.